g-arnav/DinoML/README.md

 # DinoML
-An implementation of deep learning tp play the google chrome no internet dinosaur game.
+An implementation of deep learning to play the google chrome no internet dinosaur game.